LucDuponcheelAtGitHub/mathProblems/README.md

 p(n,m)
    = p(n,m-1)*((n-(m-1)-1)/(n-(m-1)))
     where   (n-(m-1)-1)/(n-(m-1))
-          = the probability that the m-th occupier does not occupy the occupier's seat = (1/(n-((m-1)-1)))*((n-(m-1)-1)/(n-(m-1)))
+          = the probability that the m-th occupier does not occupy the occupier of his seat
+   = (1/(n-((m-1)-1)))*((n-(m-1)-1)/(n-(m-1)))
    = (1/(n-(m-1)))